Skip to content

 What to Do in Wadi El Hitan?

 Wadi El Hitan has a lot to offer to its visitors.
-A day trip there will be such an unforgettable experience away from the bustling city life.
+A day trip there will be an unforgettable experience away from the bustling city.
 A four-wheel driving tour would be an excellent choice to explore the place in the morning, and you might as well consider spending a fantastic night there.
-But as you try all such amusing activities in Wadi El Hitan, you should not miss a visit to its Fossils and Climate Change Museum.
+But as you try all such amusing activities in Wadi El Hitan, you should not miss visiting its Fossils and Climate Change Museum.

 Visit the Fossils & Climate Change Museum in Wadi El Hitan